 LADOT develops transportation plans and programs that advance sustainable mobility in the City.
 LADOT actively plans mobility investments and reviews development projects to determine the best outcomes for the City of LA.
-Additionally, LADOT contributes to state, regional, and local transportation planning efforts, led by Caltrans, SCAG, and Metro, to address mobility investments, transit station connectivity, goods movement, high-speed rail, sustainability, congestion management, and reviews environmental documents for land use and transportation infrastructure projects.
+Additionally, LADOT contributes to state, regional, and local transportation planning efforts, led by Caltrans, SCAG, and Metro, to address mobility investments, transit station connectivity, goods movement, high-speed rail, sustainability, congestion management, and regional and citywide equity.
+LADOT also reviews environmental documents for land use and transportation infrastructure projects.

 Planning for Stress Free Networks aims to plan for safe connections and easier crossings on neighborhood streets in central Los Angeles.
 LADOT will collaborate with communities to address barriers to mobility and advance new street design concepts to improve the comfort and safety of people who walk, bike, or roll on neighborhood streets.